 Located in the Mount Pleasant neighbourhood of Vancouver, Means of Production (MOP) Garden was created in 2002 by artist Oliver Kellhammer, in partnership with the Environmental Youth Alliance (EYA) and the Vancouver Parks Board.
 Kellhammer’s original conception was to create an ‘open source’ landscape where people could experiment growing their own botanical materials for art and craft use and for the garden to be a community ‘hub’ where ongoing investigations into art and ecology would take place.

-Co-Managed by EYA and the artists with EartHand Gleaners Society, we collectively work to further MOP’s original mandate as a platform for community environmental art engagement.
+Managed by EartHand Gleaners Society, we collectively work to further MOP’s original mandate as a platform for community environmental art engagement.
 We are particularly interested in interdisciplinary interventions that use materials harvested from the MOP site’s plantings or that re-examine the creative potential in under-used urban zones.

 Our goal is to continue to create community-focused, cutting-edge performative eco- actions that blur lines between art, daily-living, social actions and environmental awareness using the site resources as ‘living palette’ through which people develop a closer, more tactile relationship to nature.